 Ten million people in the United States alone are affected by vision-robbing retinal diseases.
 That’s the bad news.

 So as to capitalize on this research momentum, the Foundation’s chairman and co-founder, Gordon Gund, and his family are providing those who want to help end blindness with an extraordinary challenge.
-Over the next two years, they will match all donations of $25,000 or more, with all of it going to research.
+Through June 30th, 2016, they will match all qualifying donations of $25,000 or more, with all of it going to research.

 That means if the donation is for $50,000, the Gunds will commit another $50,000; if $150,000, they’ll do the same; if $1 million, they’ll match it.

 The cost of research, at all stages—from basic to pre-clinical to clinical—is such that the goal of the Challenge is to raise at least $50 million, with the Gunds providing another $50 million.
 But it’s very important to understand that THERE IS NO CAP on this offer.
 If, by June 30, 2016, donations exceed our goal, the Gunds will match them.

 If this sounds like an opportunity you or your organization would like to explore, please contact Hope Kessler, FFB’s senior national director, for information about the Foundation as well as details about the Gund Family Challenge.
 You’ll find her contact information below.